-First days at school for young children are a mixture of all kinds of emotions.
+The first days at school for young children are a mixture of all kinds of emotions.
 The school day and its demands can be quite daunting and, at first, very tiring.
 Children and their parents/guardians are invited to spend some time with us in an informal way before admission.
-We invite our new parents and children to two drop in sessions in May after school, where the children can see the classrooms and get used to their new setting alongside their parents and, of course, the parents can meet the EYFS staff.

-The children are then invited to some induction mornings and afternoons in June where they stay at school without their parents for a short period of time so that they can become acclimatised to their new surroundings.
+We invite our new parents and children to sessions in the summer term, where the children can see the classrooms and get used to their new setting, alongside their parents and, of course, meet the EYFS staff.
+The children are also invited to some induction sessions where they stay at school without their parents for a short period of time so that they can become acclimatised to their new surroundings.
 This gentle introduction is intended to make the children's first day in school a little less daunting - and the parents' first day at home less anxious!

 An induction evening is also held for the parents of the new intake.
 This meeting outlines the induction process and gives the parents a chance to meet the staff and to find out anything they want to know about the early education in general and Shamblehurst Primary School in particular.

-The meeting is hosted by our Early Years leader, Michelle Comporte, alongside Early Years staff, the head and the deputy.
+The meeting is hosted by our Early Years Leader, Michelle Tollefsen, alongside Early Years staff, the Head and the Deputy.